mafiu84/milestone-project-01-cloned/Readme.md

 ## TESTING

-HTML tested in official validator\
+* HTML tested in validator - https://www.freeformatter.com/html-validator.html
-CSS tested in official validator\
+* CSS tested in validator - http://csslint.net/ - Warnings:
+    1.Beware of broken box size - Using width with border can sometimes make elements larger than you expect.
+    2.Beware of broken box size - Using height with border can sometimes make elements larger than you expect.
+    3.Beware of broken box size	- Using width with padding can sometimes make elements larger than you expect.
+    4.Beware of broken box size	- Using height with padding can sometimes make elements larger than you expect.
-Tested for performance, accessibility, best practices and SEO for mobile and desktop machines in chrome dev tools-Lighthouse.\
+* Tested for performance, accessibility, best practices and SEO for mobile and desktop machines in chrome dev tools-Lighthouse.\
-Also I've tested website in chrome devtools for responsiveness and on multiple browsers and mobile devices.\
+* Also I've tested website in chrome devtools for responsiveness and on multiple browsers and mobile devices.\

 ## DEPLOYMENT